 – one return trip on each lift and cable car around Innsbruck (Axamer Lizum, Drei-Seen-Bahn in Kühtai (summer only), Glungezer (summer only), Muttereralm, Nordkette, Oberperfuss Rangger Köpfl and Patscherkofel)

-– many more deals, as you can check here: https://www.innsbruck-shop.com/en/innsbruck-card.html?___from_store=de
+– many more deals, as you can check prices and info here: https://www.innsbruck-shop.com/en/innsbruck-card.html?___from_store=de

 Don’t forget that on Sundays a lot of restaurants and shops are closed.

-In the evening go to the fun Tyrolean Show, at Restaurant Gasthaus Sandwirt, which features folk and tap dancing, as well as typical Tyrolean and yodelling songs.
-It costs €30 per person with a drink included.
+In the evening go to the fun Tyrolean Show, at Restaurant Gasthaus Sandwirt, which features folk and tap dancing, as well as typical Tyrolean and yodelling songs. when we went, it costed €30 per person with a drink included.
 Address: Reichenauer Straße Street.
 Bear in mind that if you are in the city centre, you will need a taxi to go over there.

 As I’ve mentioned before, there are a lot of ski resorts nearby Innsbruck.